 The 2016 Audi A3 models offer a variety of body styles, powertrains, and options to battle whatever the small luxury segment has to offer.

-These models compete directly with the new, curvaceous Mercedes-Benz CLA 250 and an updated Acura ILX, as well as possibly the BMW 2-Series coupe and convertible as well as entry-level versions of the 3-Series sedan.
+The A3 family has rivals in cars like the Mercedes CLA, the Acura ILX, and BMW's 2-Series coupe and convertible as well as entry-level versions of the 3-Series sedan.
 Buick's Verano, while not likely to be cross-shopped, offers a turbocharged engine and matches the A3 sedan's size, and the Buick Cascada convertible matches up with the A3 Cabriolet.

-The most coveted edition is the S3.
-With an uprated version of the same 2.0-liter turbo four found in the lesser quattro models and standard all-wheel drive, the S3 is good for 296 hp, providing a 0-60 mph time of about 4.8 seconds—just 0.2 seconds shy in that benchmark then the CLA 45 AMG, which sports almost 60 more horsepower.
+An uprated turbo-4 appears in the spicy S3.
+With standard all-wheel drive, the S3 is good for 296 hp, providing a 0-60 mph time of about 4.8 seconds-just 0.2 seconds shy in that benchmark then the CLA 45 AMG, which sports almost 60 more horsepower.

 A3 sedans are just 175.5 inches long and ride on a 103.4-inch wheelbase.
-That's more than a half-foot longer overall than Benz's CLA, though the wheelbase is longer on the A3, by more than an inch.
-The Audi is also marginally wider, and that difference combined with how the A3's doors and roofline make it petite back seat more accessible than the one in the CLA is noticeable.
-There is, however, quite a bit of road noise in the A3's cabin, and trunk space is rather limited.
+That's more than a half-foot longer overall than the Benz CLA, though the A3 has a longer wheelbase.
+The Audi is also wider, and that difference combined with how the A3's doors and roofline make it petite back seat more accessible than the one in the CLA is noticeable.
+Road noise is more intense, though, and trunk space is small.

 Audi aimed to maximize interior space and boost crash performance by moving the front wheels forward by about 1.5 inches compared to the last-generation model.
-The A3 also has pre-collision restraint prep, simulated torque vectoring on the front wheels via its anti-lock brakes, and a passel of optional safety technology, including blind-spot monitors and adaptive cruise control that maintains a traffic crawl with a tap of the resume button.
+The A3 also has options like blind-spot monitors and adaptive cruise control that maintains a traffic crawl with a tap of the resume button.